reduxjs/redux/docs/tutorials/fundamentals/part-1-overview.md

 If you're looking to learn more about how Redux is used to write real-world applications, please see:

-- [**The "Modern Redux" page in this tutorial**](./part-9-modern-redux.md), which shows how to convert the low-level examples in from earlier sections into the modern patterns we do recommend for real-world usage
+- [**The "Modern Redux" page in this tutorial**](./part-8-modern-redux.md), which shows how to convert the low-level examples from earlier sections into the modern patterns we do recommend for real-world usage
 - [**The "Redux Essentials" tutorial**](../essentials/part-1-overview-concepts.md), which teaches "how to use Redux, the right way" for real-world apps, using our latest recommended patterns and practices.

 :::